Kaassal/buzzpy/README.md

 ---
 ### **4. Demo Mode**
 Demo mode can be enabled for both honeypots using the `-d` flag.
 In this mode:
-- The SSH honeypot uses demo strings (e.g., fake banners and responses).
+- The SSH honeypot uses demo strings (e.g., fake banners and responses including "honeypot").
 - The web honeypot displays demo server headers and WordPress version strings.

 #### **Example**